jpverkamp/blog/content/programming/programming-praxis/2012-11-10-taxicab-numbers.md

 '(87539319 ((167 436) (228 423) (255 414)))
 ```

-According to the answer on the {{< wikipedia page="Taxicab number" text="Wikipedia page" >}}, we're good to go.
+According to the answer on the [[wiki:Taxicab number|Wikipedia page]](), we're good to go.
 That took a while to run, so I don't think that I'll try any higher (apparently only the first six values are even known, with Ta(6) = 24,153,319,581,254,312,065,344 (26 sextillion).
 So who knows how large Ta(7) is...

 If you'd like to download today's code, you can do so here: <a href="https://github.com/jpverkamp/small-projects/blob/master/blog/taxicab-numbers.rkt" title="GitHub: jpverkamp: Taxicab numbers">taxicab numbers source</a>